alpaylan/website-zola/content/posts/test-dont-verify/index.md

 I have given examples of tests that formal verification is incapable of modeling, and examples of tests that complement formal verification process by creating a short that falsifies false theorems instead of trying to prove them in vain.
-The synergy between testing and formal verification doesn't end here, I am a firm supported of Verification-Guided Development (VGD), which in addition to leveraging this synergy, solves the problem of proof assistants being too slow.
+The synergy between testing and formal verification doesn't end here, I am a firm supporter of Verification-Guided Development (VGD), which in addition to leveraging this synergy, solves the problem of proof assistants being too slow.
 In verification guided development, we implement two versions of the same system, one is the simpler to reason, verified version, the other is the complex, production one.
 We then test the property that the production system conforms to the reference implementation that is verified by running them with the same inputs and asserting that the result is the same every single time.
 VGD *lifts* the proof to the production implementation from the slower one implemented in the proof assistant by leveraging